Kushallsaraf/project-kushall080206/writing/outline.md

 * State at least one research question that your project will answer.

 * What are the steps you will need to take to complete this project?
+I will need to do a literature review first to get some knowledge about the topic.
+Then I would find two algorithms used in sports outcome prediction and then I will compare their accuracy.
+Then I will conclude based on the outcomes of my research.
 ---

 ### Outline